Wilfred/trifle/docs/Booleans-Unless.md

 `(unless CONDITION EXPRESSION...)`

-`unless` evaluates CONDITION, and if the condition is not truthy, it evaluates all the other EXPRESSIONs given and returns the value of the last one.
+`unless` evaluates CONDITION, and if the condition is `#false`, it evaluates all the other EXPRESSIONs given and returns the value of the last one.

 Examples: